Published August 2018

 Drive, hike, bike, and paddle through some of the world’s oldest mountains in peak leaf-peeping season on The Appalachian Adventure, 255 km (158 mi.) of wild, wooded beauty.

-Participating in the celebration of Aboriginal culture and heritage at the Annual Elsipogtog First Nation Powwow (September 2-3), heralding the arrival of the most colourful season of the year at the Fall Colours Festival (October 1) in Saint-Antoine, craving competition at the Giant Pumpkin Provincial Festival (September 24) in Neguac, or looking forward to discovering beautiful music at Festival (506) (October 12-15) in Miramichi?
+Participating in the celebration of Aboriginal culture and heritage at the Annual Elsipogtog First Nation Powwow (August 31-September 3), heralding the arrival of the most colourful season of the year at the Fall Colours Festival (September 16-29) in Saint-Antoine, craving competition at the Giant Pumpkin Provincial Festival (September 30) in Neguac, or looking forward to discovering beautiful music at Festival (506) (October 25-28) in Caraquet?
 Stop and…

 Experience – the ancient Mi’kmaq culture of 30 centuries at the Metepenagiag Heritage Park in Red Bank, including sampling traditional foods and staying in a tipi overnight.